 The Gatehouse will be the new home for the Ralston Creek Cohousing community.
-We envision a 3 story condominium style building with single-story individual units for 20-22 families plus our shared common house with underground parking and an elevator.
+We envision a 3 story condominium style building with single-story individual units for up to 12 families plus our shared common house with parking and an elevator.

 Advantages of Living in the Gatehouse:

 The Gatehouse will create a center of cohousing in the Geos neighborhood.
 And it offers lots of advantages to those of us who will be living there.